GrzegorzStefanski-ib/JavaFXCalculator/README.md

 ![Product Name Screen Shot][product-screenshot]

-This is the project for java classes at my University.
+This is a project for java classes at my University.

 ### Built With